GoC-Spending/goc-spending-laravel/readme.md

 cp .env.example .env
 ```

-**Update the database settings in the new `.env` file** to match your intended database (e.g. Postgres or MySQL hostname, username, password, and database).
+**Update the database settings in the new `.env` file** to match your intended database (e.g. PostgreSQL or MySQL hostname, username, password, and database).

 Then, run the artisan migrate command to set up your database tables.
 This is a good way to test if your .env database settings are correct.